Monitor Kafka Streams Applications in Confluent Cloud

 1. Open VS Code.

 2. In the Activity Bar, click the Confluent icon.
-If you have many extensions installed, you may need to click to access Additional Views and select Confluent from the context menu.
+If you have many extensions installed, you might need to click to access Additional Views and select Confluent from the context menu.

 3. In the extension’s Side Bar, locate the Support section and click Generate Project from Template.